Planning an Ireland staycation this year and need some inspiration? Here are some magical destinations right on your doorstep in Ireland.

 Next, the 685 meter Hungry Hill comes into view on the way to Castletownbere.
 From here, there is the opportunity to visit another beautiful coastal destination with Bere Island just a short ferry trip away.
 Although it only has a population of just over 200 people, this seems quite crowded compared to the 6 permanent residents on Dursey Island at the end of the peninsula.
 This remote island on the edge of the Atlantic can only be reached by taking a trip on Ireland’s only cable car.

-Nearby, Allihies with it’s brightly coloured houses is a perfect spot to recharge your batteries with a sandy beach and scenic views around every corner.
+Nearby, Allihies with it’s brightly coloured houses is a perfect spot to recharge your batteries with a sandy beach.
+There are also scenic views around every corner.
 Returning to the top of the peninsula, Kenmare provides the facilitates of a larger town with award-winning hotels, restaurants and gallery’s selling local crafts and artwork.

-Beara is also a walker’s dream with the Beara Way circling the peninsula and allowing you to explore an exceptional world of rugged mountains and hidden lakes surrounded by a picturesque, rocky seacoast.
+Beara is also a walker’s dream with the Beara Way circling the peninsula.
+This allows you to explore the exceptional world of rugged mountains and hidden lakes surrounded by a picturesque, rocky seacoast at your own pace.
 In Kenmare, you also have the opportunity to join the Kerry Way to circle the Iveragh Peninsula for a thorough comparison.

 Adventure In Antrim

 A staycation is Antrim is like being transported to a foreign land.
 Apart from the unique local accents, there is also the opportunity to visit some of the most otherworldly attractions you will ever find.
-Take a walk across the ocean on the Carrick-a-Rede Rope Bridge if you dare before visiting the ancient volcanic rock formations of the Giant’s Causeway.
+Take a walk across the ocean on the Carrick-a-Rede Rope Bridge if you dare.
+Then visit the ancient volcanic rock formations of the Giant’s Causeway.

-Make sure to also leave time to explore the Titanic Experience in Belfast and visit some of the famous filming locations from Game of Thrones such as The Dark Hedges, Fair Head, Murlough Bay and Ballintoy Harbour.
+Make sure to also leave time to explore the Titanic Experience in Belfast.
+Another great attractions is visiting some of the famous filming locations from Game of Thrones.
+These include The Dark Hedges, Fair Head, Murlough Bay and Ballintoy Harbour.

 There are also plenty of stunning beaches to explore such as the two mile long Portstewart Strand and Ballycastle Beach.
 If you fancy a round of golf, there’s an abundance of link courses with Royal Portrush being the most famous.

-If you’d like to explore Antrim at a slower pace, you have the option of walking the Causeway Coast Way from Ballycastle to Portstewart which passes Carrick-a-Rede and the Giant’s Causeway on route.
+If you’d like to explore Antrim at a slower pace, you have the option of walking the Causeway Coast Way from Ballycastle to Portstewart.
+This passes both the Carrick-a-Rede and the Giant’s Causeway on route.
 There are also trails leading from the beautiful Glens of Antrim and on Rathlin Island, home to tens of thousands of seabirds, including common guillemots, kittiwakes, razorbills and the very photogenic puffins.